evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 After all this investigation I find myself protected from the charms of the marketing wizards and can see what the Cursed Child story is and what it isn't.
 It is the official Harry Potter story because J.K.
 Rowling said so.
-At the same time, it the the first Harry Potter story that is not written by J.K.
+At the same time, Cursed Child is the the first Harry Potter story that is not written by J.K.
 Rowling.
 I hope my logic was reasonably convincing to you as well.